Learning Generalizable Vision-Tactile Robotic Grasping Strategy for Deformable Objects via Transformer: Conclusions and Discussions

 \section{Conclusions and Discussions}

-Our experiments demonstrate that the Transformer models can enable robotic grasping tasks in both the object classification and robot control domain.
+\linespread{1.0} Our experiments demonstrate that the Transformer models can enable robotic grasping tasks in both the object classification and robot control domain.
 The results indicate that they outperform traditional models, such as CNN+LSTM, for classification tasks like slip detection and grasping outcome prediction.
 In addition, our Transformer-based grasping framework is able to select the grasping strength to safely grasp fruits with varying hardness and surface texture.
-We also visualize the attention flows of the Transformer models, which can potentially explain their effectiveness and efficacy.
-However, it is worth noting that the Transformer models are still a model-free method relying on the learnt attention from rich data.
+We also visualize the attention flows of the Transformer models, which can potentially explain their effectiveness and efficacy. {With the attention analysis, we find that our model has greater robustness with various data qualities in visual images than that in tactile images.
+Furthermore, our model can effectively learn from fruits with complex and irregular shapes and serve as a pre-trained model for training on new datasets.} However, it is worth noting that the Transformer models are still model-free methods relying on the learned attention from rich data.
 Performance could be expected to be improved by incorporating model-based methods, such as physical contact models, as future work.
 Also, improving grasping task robustness and generalization via adversarially regularized policy learning \cite{zhao2021adversarially} would be another direction to explore.
+On the other hand, considering another common scenario of grasping objects in a cluttered scene, we can integrate our framework with a high-level task planner to decide the collision-free grasping sequence \cite{Wang2022Cluttered} \cite{Sundermeyer2021GraspNet}. { }